immcomz/nextjs-rag-langchain-upstash/README.md

 ### Description

-The @upstash/rag-chat package makes it easy to develop powerful retrieval-augmented generation (RAG) chat applications with minimal setup and configuration.
+The @upstash/rag-chat package makes it easy to build RAG (Retrieval-Augmented Generation) chatbots with minimal setup.
+It uses Upstash Vector Store to embed and store data from Groq AI and GitHub files, enabling the bot to fetch relevant context and deliver accurate responses.

+You can also customize Prompt Templates to make responses more meaningful and tailored to your use case.
+With its simple configuration and integration with Upstash, this package is a great starting point for developers building powerful, context-aware chatbots.

 ## Features